Additive normal tempered stable processes for equity derivatives and power law scaling: Model calibration and power law scaling

 The calibration is performed by minimizing the Euclidean distance between model and market prices.
 The simplex method is used to calibrate every maturity of the ATS process.
 For L\'evy processes and Sato processes, because standard routines for global minimum algorithms are not satisfactory, we consider a differential evolution algorithm together with a multi-start simplex method.

-The calibration performance is reported in Table \ref{tab: MSE_APE} in terms of Mean Squared Error (MSE) and Mean Absolute Percentage Error (MAPE).
-It is possible to observe that Sato processes slightly improve L\'evy performance, as reported in the literature \citep[see, e.g][]{carr2007self}, while the ATS processes improvement is, on average, above two orders of magnitude.
+The calibration performance is reported in Table \ref{tab: MSE_APE} in terms of Mean Squared Error (MSE) and Mean Absolute Percentage Error (MAPE).\footnote{Calibrated model parameters are available upon request.} It is possible to observe that Sato processes slightly improve L\'evy performance, as reported in the literature \citep[see, e.g][]{carr2007self}, while the ATS processes improvement is, on average, above two orders of magnitude.
 Although we present the results for VG and NIG, similar results can be obtained for all ATS processes with $\alpha \in [0, 1)$.
 The worst results are observed in the VG case.

 Figure \ref{figure:MSEcomparison} shows the differences of MSE w.r.t. the different times to maturity for S\&P 500 volatility surface calibrated with a NIG process.
 Sato and L\'evy LTS have a MSE of the same order of magnitude, while the improvement of ATS is of two orders of magnitude and particularly significant at short-time.
 The short time improvement in implied volatility calibration is particularly evident, as shown in Figure \ref{figure:vol}.